teacherbuknoy/francisrubio/src/collections/talks/augmented-reality-mobile-apps.md

 ---
 title: "Augmented Reality and Mobile Apps"
-description: An introductory talk about Augmented Reality and mobile apps
+description: A bird's-eye-view talk on the state of augmented reality and mobile apps
 image: /talks/tech2rism-2021/cover.jpg
 date: 2022-11
 tentativeDate: